Jumbo Floating Restaurant

 They are a very imposing sight as you approach, with matching interiors to impress.
 The Floating Palaces are somewhat of a tourist attraction, with prices to match, but with the right expectations, it can be indeed a very unique experience with the ostentatious surroundings, taking the short ferry accross, and the great views of the harbour...

-The Dragon Court Restaurant on the first floor of the Jumbo serves Cantonese cuisine in an elegant and fine dinning atmosphere.
+The Dragon Court Restaurant on the first deck of the Jumbo serves Cantonese cuisine in an elegant and fine dinning atmosphere.
 It counts with many famous stars among its guests.

 There are seafood tanks with the fresh catch ready to be consumed.
 For the not-so-adventurous when it comes to food choices, you might do well avoiding the Chinese restaurants.
 There are spectacular displays where they cook the fresh catch table-side, which might prove too much for some...